 Most women who struggle with ongoing pelvic pain never imagine that they could have a vein problem.
 Yet it’s estimated that 30-40% of all cases of chronic pelvic pain are caused by pelvic congestion syndrome or varicose veins near the ovaries.
-The experienced team at Centers for Pain Control and Vein Care in Hobart, LaPorte, Munster, Valparaiso, and Highland, Indiana, has helped many women find relief from their pain with a minimally invasive treatment that safely eliminates the diseased veins.
+The experienced team at Centers for Pain Control and Vein Care in Hobart, LaPorte, Munster, and Valparaiso, Indiana, has helped many women find relief from their pain with a minimally invasive treatment that safely eliminates the diseased veins.
 To learn more about treatment for pelvic congestion syndrome, call the nearest office, or schedule an appointment online today.

 Pelvic congestion syndrome occurs when ovarian veins become engorged with blood.
 As a result, you develop varicose veins that are like those that appear in your legs, except they develop in your pelvic area near your ovaries.

 Faulty valves inside the veins cause pelvic congestion syndrome.
 These valves normally keep blood flowing in one direction, but when a valve weakens or fails, blood flows backward.